tomeko12/pyelectroluxconnect/README.md

 `mqttJsonPayload` - MQTT message payload in JSON form.

 #### Very simple MQTT example to receive online appliance state changes from ECP MQTT broker
+*Please Note: Electrolux moved MQTT broker from IBM servers.
+After that, this code is not valid.*

 ```python
 import paho.mqtt.client as mqtt